-Anheuser-Busch InBev (AB InBev) has sold Carlton & United Breweries (CUB), its Australian subsidiary, to Asahi Group Holdings for $11.3 billion, it was revealed this morning.
+Anheuser-Busch InBev (AB InBev) has agreed to sell Carlton & United Breweries (CUB), its Australian subsidiary, to Asahi Group Holdings for $11.3 billion, it was revealed this morning.

 As part of the transaction, Asahi will gain the rights to commercialise the portfolio of AB InBev’s global and international brands in Australia.
 In a statement, the brewer said that the divestiture of CUB, once completed, will help to accelerate its expansion into other fast-growing markets in the APAC region and globally.